andrespineli/avalon/README.md

 # avalon
-Avalon is a microframework for educational propouses.
+Avalon is a MVC PHP microframework for educational propouses.